FAQ

 Are pets welcome?

-We are a pet-friendly accommodation (and have two dogs of our own on the property) but your pet must be under control at all times due to the large amount of wildlife in the area, including bears.
+Your pet must be under control at all times due to the large amount of wildlife in the area, including bears.
 We also ask that you keep your pets off the beds.

 Please don’t leave dog poo in the camping area – bag it and take it with you; or if you’re on a trail, grab a stick and flick!